Which Wins More Often?

 1) All the rules are our rules.
 We made them up or inherited them from others.
 We use those rules to create the cages that entrap us.
 The good news is that we can choose to change the rules that we have often unconsciously accepted and live by.
 We have the free choice to choose to be free.

 2) Our responsibility is limitless.
 We are all responsible for how we create and react to the world around us.
 In many circumstances, our actions may be currently or temporarily limited; but not our responsibility for what happens.
 This is not about assigning blame; it’s about understanding the impact our own actions and reactions have on how we live, how we relate to others (and others relate to us) and, due to the fact that we are interconnected, everything else that is happening in the world around us.

-3) This moment is inevitable.
+This moment is inevitable.
 This very moment that we are living right now cannot be changed.
 And this one… And this one… And so on.
 We can start making different choices that will potentially change our future, moment by moment.
-But we have no choice but to accept the moment that happening right now, which is a consequence and accumulation of past moments, as well as how our rules create our world.
+But we have no choice but to accept the moment that’s happening right now, which is a consequence and accumulation of past moments, including the unconsciously accepted rules that created our inner world.
 It’s our resistance to this principle that causes a lot of our misery.
 If we are able to accept that basic truth, our lives can become a whole lot easier, and we can start taking steps towards feeling more content as we make different choices.
 Happiness is within reach!

 FINAL THOUGHT: Just try practicing these simple principles as you observe yourself and the world around you.
 It can be a life-changing experience…

 Photo by Corinne Kutz on Unsplash